 - 1 teaspoon garam masala

 - 800 g (28 oz) pumpkin , deseeded and diced* (or sub butternut squash or sweet potato)

 - 400 g (14 oz) tin of chickpeas , drained and rinsed

 - 1 vegetable stock cube (ensure gluten-free if necessary)

 - Handful fresh coriander (cilantro) , roughly chopped

 - Heat up the oil in a large saucepan

-- Once hot, add onion, ginger and garlic, and fry for around 10 minutes until soft
+- Once hot, add the onion, ginger and garlic, and fry for around 10 minutes until soft

-- Add curry powder, cumin, turmeric, paprika and garam masala, and fry for a couple of minutes until fragrant
+- Add the curry powder, cumin, turmeric, paprika and garam masala, and fry for a minute until fragrant

-- Add tinned tomatoes and continue to cook for another 10 minutes
+- Add the tinned tomatoes and spinach continue to cook for another 10 minutes

-- Serve alongside rice, and scatter over fresh coriander, flaked almonds, pumpkin seeds or coconut flakes
+- Serve alongside rice, and scatter over fresh coriander, flaked almonds, pumpkin seeds or coconut flakes, if desired

 - Leftovers are delicious reheated and freeze well - reheat in a pan on the hob (stove), adding a little extra water if necessary

 Disclosure: This posts contains affiliate links to Amazon.
 If you purchase any of these products, a small percentage will come to me with no extra cost to you!
 This income will go towards the running of this blog – thank you.